vanduc1102/woocommerce-admin/TESTING-INSTRUCTIONS.md

 2. Go to `Analytics` > `Orders`
 3. Set the `Date Range` filter in order to cover the refunded order date.
 4. Verify that now the associated order number and the related products are visible.
+### Add gross sales column to CSV export #6567

+1. Create more than 25 revenues
+2. Go to Analytics -> Revenue -> Click "Download"
+3. Click the download link in the email
+4. See gross sales column

 ### Remove CES actions for adding and editing a product and editing an order #6355